 LOW RISK MEDIUM RISK HIGH RISK Substitutes will be able to substitute at all schools and in all positions for which they are eligible.
-Itinerant staff will be assigned to a base building when possible and minimize their movement between buildings as practicable.
-Substitutes may be assigned to a base schools and restricted from working in other buildings in order to minimize transfers between buildings.
-Itinerant staff will be assigned to one building when possible and will minimize their movement between buildings as much as possible.
+Substitutes may be assigned to a base school and restricted from working in other buildings in order to minimize transfers between buildings.
+Itinerant staff may be assigned to one building when possible to minimize their movement between buildings as much as possible.
 Extended building closure.